arkadiuszmakarenko/USB2DB9f722/README.md

 HID to DB9 based on Stm32f722 mpu

 At this moment project uses HID2AMI PCB, but different mpu is required.
 Revised STM32 allows wider HID devices support.

+USB HID mouse support is port of SmallyMouse